Corporate Governance

 Directors receive the Fixed Monetary Compensation monthly as basic compensation.
 The amount for individual directors is determined based on their positions, taking into consideration elements such as the business environment.

-(2) Policy for performance-linked compensation
+(2) Policy for Performance-linked Compensation

-(3) Policy for non-monetary compensation
+(3) Policy for Non-monetary Compensation

-The maximum number of shares of the Company's common stock to be granted as restricted stock compensation to directors, for RS and PSUs combined, is 150,000 per year.
-In addition, the Company and its directors shall enter into a restricted stock allotment agreement that includes an overview and provisions that state (1) Company executives shall not, while they serve in their positions as executives and for a set period of time, transfer, create a security interest on, or otherwise dispose of the shares of the Company's common stock that have been allotted to them, and (2) the Company may acquire the said shares of its common stock without compensation if certain events occur.
-If a director is a non-resident of Japan at the time shares are granted, the Company shall grant phantom stock in place of and equivalent to the restricted stock compensation that would have been granted, and the stock shall also be treated in accordance with the restricted stock allotment agreement.
+The total number of shares of the Company’s common stock to be allocated to Directors as restricted stock compensation as part of RS and PSUs shall be limited to 150,000 shares per year.
+In addition, the Company and Directors shall enter into a restricted stock allotment agreement that includes an overview and provisions that state (1) Directors shall not, for a set period of time period during his/her term of office as an officer of the Company, transfer, create a security interest on, or otherwise dispose of the shares of the Company’s common stock that have been allotted to them, and (2) the Company may acquire the said shares of its common stock without compensation if certain events occur.
+In the event of a Director engaging in certain acts of misconduct and certain events occur by the day on which three years elapse after the expiration of the restricted transfer period, the Board of Directors, based on a resolution taking into account the deliberation and decision at the Executive Compensation Meeting, may demand he/she return all or part of the said shares in common stock or pay the equivalent fair value of the said shares (clawback).

-3. Policy for determining the proportion of the Fixed Monetary Compensation, performance-linked compensation, and non-monetary compensation to the total amount of compensation, etc., for individual directors
+3. Policy for determining the proportion of the Fixed Monetary Compensation, performance-linked compensation, and non-monetary compensation to the total amount of compensation, etc. for individual directors

 Breakdown | Rate | |||||